epadam/CNN-AV1-intra-encoder/source/performance.rst

 You can check the following jupyter notebook to see to see the partition modes of the dataset.

 -----------------------------------------------------------------
-Training results with datasets from videos with other resolution
+datasets from videos with other resolution
 -----------------------------------------------------------------

 It can be seen in the figure, that videos with different resolution have slightly different partition mode distributions.
 For lower resolution videos, there is higher chance to be encoded in smaller blocks since the contents of the video is more compact.